utopia-foss/utopia/README.md

 <!-- ###################################################################### -->

 ## Troubleshooting
+* On **macOS Big Sur**, you *might* encounter an error during building of models, claiming that certain SDKs in `/Library/Developer/CommandLineTools/SDKs/` are missing.
+    A remedy can be to add a [symlink](https://apple.stackexchange.com/a/115647/208830) `MacOSX11.0.sdk -> MacOSX.sdk`, depending on the given error message:

+    ```bash
+    $ ln -s /Library/Developer/CommandLineTools/SDKs/MacOSX.sdk /Library/Developer/CommandLineTools/SDKs/MacOSX11.0.sdk
+    ```

+    This command might require `sudo`.

 * If you have a previous installation and the **build fails inexplicably**, removing the `build` directory completely and starting anew from the [configuration step](#3-configure-and-build) should help.